 Although the minimum educational requirement is a high school diploma, some plant workers may be required to obtain a license.
 Extensive on-the-job training is essential.

 Real Estate Broker

 Real estate brokers help people buy and sell homes and other investment property.
-They negotiate deals, arrange financing and understand property, tax and zoning laws.
-The BLS reported that the average annual wage of a real estate broker in 2012 was $80,220.
+They negotiate deals, arrange financing and understand property, tax and zoning laws and are licensed to operate their own businesses.
+The BLS reported that the average annual wage of a real estate broker in 2014 was $80,420.